x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 *    Windows Server 2022 Standard

 # Setup
-* in sum cases u must remake the dll (if needed)
+* In sum cases u must remake the dll (if needed)
-* change username in the script (where ever needed)
+* Change username in the script (where ever needed)
 * `Set-ExecutionPolicy -ExecutionPolicy {Unrestricted or Bypass} -Scope CurrentUser`
 * Or use one of the bypasses like `type file.ps1 | poweshell.exe -no-profile` or what ever suites
 * Add a automation tamper disable once invoked uac (this can be done!!)